battlecode/battlecode-server-2017/specs.md

 Running gives 2 actiondelay (`GameConstants.SOLDIER_MOVE_ACTION_DELAY`) and sneaking gives 3 actiondelay (`GameConstants.SOLDIER_SNEAK_ACTION_DELAY`) for lateral movement.
 Diagonal movement gives 1.4 times the actiondelay of lateral movement (`GameConstants.SOLDIER_DIAGONAL_MOVEMENT_ACTION_DELAY_FACTOR`).

 ### Spawning, Construction, and Robot Count
-The HQ can spawn soldiers, subject to a production delay (30 turns plus total number of robots^1.5) and a maximum robot number (25, `GameConstants.MAX_ROBOTS`).
+The HQ can spawn soldiers, subject to a production delay (20 turns plus total number of robots^1.5, see `GameConstants.HQ_SPAWN_DELAY_CONSTANT_1` and `GameConstants.HQ_SPAWN_DELAY_CONSTANT_2`) and a maximum robot number (25, `GameConstants.MAX_ROBOTS`).
 Cowboys count for one robot, PASTRs count for two robots, and Noise Towers count for three robots.
+The HQ cannot attack during this production delay amount.

 Cowboy robots can construct structures on the square they are currently on.
 The robot will become unable to take any action for a certain number of turns (50 for PASTRs, 100 for Noise Towers) and then will be removed and replaced with the constructed structure.

 ### Suicide